 SEER rating for heat pumps – you’ve probably heard the term, but what does it really mean?
-In the world of home heating and cooling, SEER ratings are a big deal.
-They’re essentially the MPG (miles per gallon) for your heat pump, indicating how energy efficient it is.
 Stick around and we’ll demystify this important term for you.

 So, what are these ‘SEER’ ratings?
 Standing for Seasonal Energy Efficiency Ratio, SEER is a measure used by the U.S. Department of Energy to gauge how efficiently a heat pump or air conditioner uses electricity.
 The higher the SEER rating, the better the energy efficiency – it’s as simple as that!